 Property owners with undeveloped wetlands, such as tidal or nontidal freshwater or brackish marshes, ponds or impoundments that are being taken over by phragmites may be eligible for the Phragmites Control Cost-Share Program.
 The program provides technical and financial assistance to Delaware landowners who are interested in marsh restoration programs.

-The Delaware Phragmites Control Cost-Share Program is offered by DNREC’s Division of Fish and Wildlife to improve wildlife habitat in wetlands that have been degraded by the invasive phragmites.
-Research has shown that effective phragmites control is possible in many areas with consecutive late summer (August through mid-October) applications of Glyphosate-based aquatic herbicides.
+The Delaware Phragmites Control Cost-Share Program is offered by the Division of Fish and Wildlife to improve wildlife habitat in wetlands that have been degraded by the invasive phragmites.
+Research has shown that effective phragmites control is possible in many areas with consecutive late summer (August through mid-October) applications of glyphosate-based aquatic herbicides.